eliaspue/TazunaDiscordBot/README.md

 `/setchannel` - Sets the channel in which new member applicants will appear in.
 A user (ideally an admin/moderator only channel) will approve this applicant before the trainer profile is added to the sheets and bot.
 (Work in Progress) [REQUIRES SHEET SETUP]
 ![Accepts name as a parameter](./assets/readmeimg/tutorial16.png)

+## ⭐ Setting up the sheets
+Work in Progress.

+## ⭐ Changing the emojis
+Work in Progress.

+## ⭐ Parsing images
+Work in Progress.